Particular/docs.particular.net/nservicebus/licensing/index.md

 ## Throughput limitations

-No limitations are enforced when either no license is found or a license has expired.
+No technical limitations are enforced at runtime when either no license is found or a license has expired.

 ## License management